Energy in Brazil

-Brazil is the 7th largest energy consumer in the world and the largest in South America.
+Brazil is the 7th largest consumer in the world and the largest in South America.
 At the same time, it is an important oil and gas producer in the region and the world's second largest ethanol fuel producer.
 The government agencies responsible for energy policy are the Ministry of Mines and Energy (MME), the National Council for Energy Policy (CNPE), the National Agency of Petroleum, Natural Gas and Biofuels (ANP) and the National Agency of Electricity (ANEEL).
 State-owned companies Petrobras and Eletrobras are the major companies in Brazil's energy sector, as well as Latin America's.